BBBase-EHeresy/PPPub/docs/forces_of_good/the_iron_hills.md

 When pivoting the Chariot, keep the template still and pivot the Chariot about point X so that the pole is now facing up to 45º to either the left or the right, as shown by the template.

 When firing the rapid fire bolt thrower, place the template as described above.
-This is the rapid fire bolt thrower’s field of fire.
+This is the rapid fire bolt thrower's field of fire.

 </div>